SyncfusionExamples/how-to-perform-CRUD-operations-on-angular-grid-using-observable-and-async-pipes/README.md

 * Angular 4+
 * TypeScript 2.6+

-## How to run this project?

-Run the command "npm install" to install all the required packages to your project and then run the `ng serve` command for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## How to run this application?
 To run this application, you need to first clone the `how-to-perform-CRUD-operations-on-angular-grid-using-observable-and-async-pipes` repository and then navigate to its appropriate path where it has been located in your system.